hashicorp/hcp-terraform-operator/docs/faq.md

 - **What will happen if I have multiple deployments of the Operator watching the same namespace(s)?**

   Unexpected behaviour is likely when multiple deployments of the operator try to reconcile the same resource.
-Most likely you will notice that Customer Resource objects are constantly reconciled and this can cause constant updates of Terraform Cloud objects.
+Most likely you will notice that Customer Resource objects are constantly reconciled and this can cause constant updates of HCP Terraform objects.
 For example, the `Module` controller might trigger a new run every reconciliation and because of that the Run queue could grow infinitely.

   It is definitely better to avoid such situations.